cscart/docs/en/cscart_addons/addons/similar_products_by_feature/index.rst

     Done!

-    Now you can go to the storefront, view a product details page and see the added block of similar products by feature.
+    Now you can go to the storefront, view a product details page and see the added block of Similar by Feature.

     .. fancybox:: img/screenshot_02.jpeg
         :alt: similar product by feature